Pavithra97877/Ex.No.9/README.md

-# Ex.No.9 Exploration of Prompting Techniques for Video Generation
+# Ex.No.6 Exploration of Prompting Techniques for Video Generation
+# NAME : PAVITHRA S
 # Reg.
 No.: 212223220072

 # Aim: